trentlarson/endorser-ch/sql/README.md

     hashNonce CHARACTER(24) -- randomized 18 bytes (currently base64-encoded), kept private, used for nonceHashHex
     handleId TEXT, -- global IRI, used to update data via later claims (see also lastClaimId) issuedAt DATETIME,
-    issuer CHARACTER(100), -- DID of the confirming entity; did:ethr are 52 chars
+    issuer CHARACTER(100), -- DID of the issuing entity; did:ethr are 52 chars
     jwtEncoded TEXT, -- the full original JWT

     -- This is the ID of the claim JWT to which this claim directly links.